rosshpayne/ODTM/README.md

 * Simple Framework

-DOM’s framework dictates that a table and three stored procedures be included in your package for each operation.
-The table is used to hold operation state between execution of each repeatable task.
+DOM�s framework dictates that a table and three stored procedures be included in your package for each operation.
+The user-defined table is used to hold operation state between execution of each repeatable task.
 The three manadatory procedures are:
-      — final
-      — initial
+        + initial
+        + final
-      — iterator
+        + iterator
 See example code for further description.

 * Simple and safe restartability